!—- ShareThis BEGIN -—>

 «To teleftaio antio» Nicosia ΓΚ16

 In addition, a special permit issued by the Diplomatic Mission is needed for the transportation of a corpse for burial in Cyprus.
-In order to obtain a permit, the funeral home should submit to the Diplomatic Mission the following documents, which will be forwarded by the Diplomatic Mission, to the Public Health Services of the Ministry of Health:
+In order to obtain a permit, the funeral home should submit to the Diplomatic Mission the following documents, which will be forwarded by the Diplomatic Mission to the Permanent Secretary of the Ministry of Health and the Permanent Secretary of the Ministry of Transport:

 If the remains to be transferred have been cremated, then a certified crematorium certificate must be presented in lieu of the embalming certificate.
 The carrier of the ashes is obligated to take all necessary measures for the safety of their packaging.